Teaching and Curriculum

 Clerkship Curriculum

-The Core Clerkship in Psychiatry (PSS310Y) is a comprehensive 6-week rotation with a mix of didactic teaching, seminars and clinical teaching.
-Seminars are also held at partner hospitals on a weekly basis.
-These involve real patient experiences, role-play and standardized patients.
+The Core Clerkship in Psychiatry (PSS310Y) is a comprehensive 6-week rotation with a mix of small-group seminars and clinical teaching.
+Seminars are held at partner hospitals on a weekly basis, and include CBL, role-play with standardized patients, and a personality disorders seminar.

 All students have two half-days of clinical time with a child psychiatrist, with the opportunity to do an extra half-day in their selective time.
 Some (but not all) students gain exposure to geriatric psychiatry via a 3 week inpatient placement .
 Students take call until 11pm in a 1 in 5 schedule.

-Students at Mississauga Hospital and Credit Valley Hospital have an outpatient experience integrated during their clinical rotation.
 All students get two half-days to do a mini-selective in week 6 in areas they feel they need more exposure.
 In addition, all students get 10 hours of self-study time during their clinical placement.
-They also have virtual office hours with the Course Director (five hours spread over the first five weeks of their Block) where they can post questions and queries.

 Clerkship students may refer to the Psychiatry PSS310Y Course shell on Elentra for detailed, up-to-date curriculum and contact information for their rotation.